sheva29/oF_exercises/README.md

 oF_exercises
 ============

-An array of different examples for oF
+This repository is intended to showcase different examples of oF